cloudflare/workers-docs/build-an-application/index.md

 ![Verify Wrangler Installation](./media/verify-wrangler-install.png)

-To publish Cloudflare Workers projects and serve them from our global edge network, you'll need to create a Cloudflare account (TODO: is this true for zoneless workers? different account?).
+To publish Cloudflare Workers projects and serve them from our global cloud network, you'll need to create a Cloudflare account (TODO: is this true for zoneless workers? different account?).

 Once you've signed up (or if you already have an account), you'll need to find a few important keys in Cloudflare's Dashboard UI: your **Account ID**, Zone ID, and your **Global API key** – Wrangler will use these to manage uploading and publishing your Workers.